mwbowers/mwbowers.github.io/reference/datagate-client/file-open-attr-class-file-open-attr-constructor.md

 The constructor of **FileOpenAttr** should not be called directly, since the class is abstract.
 Rather it must be called by a class that inherits and implements the abstract methods of the class.

 Most applications should create **FileOpenAttr** instances via the [ FileAdapter.OpenNewAdgDataSet](file-adapter-class-open-new-adg-dataset-method.html) method.
 The **FileOpenAttr** object returned by this method is properly initialized for accessing a particular file.
-Alternately, DCS-aware development tools, such as Visual RPG, can create **FileOpenAttr** classes.
+Alternately, DG-aware development tools, such as Visual RPG, can create **FileOpenAttr** classes.
 These classes can be instantiated directly and used with access functions, such as [ FileAdapter.Open](file-adapter-class-open-method.html).
 ## Requirements

 **Namespace:** [ ASNA.DataGate.Providers](datagate-providers-namespace.html)